The evolution of the radio luminosity function of group galaxies in COSMOS: Methods and analysis

-where $L_{\star}$ is arbitrarily chosen to be $10^{24} ~W ~Hz^{-1}$, and $\Phi_{\star}$ is the density at $L_{\star}$.
-The results for each fit are given in Table~\ref{tab:lf_fit_par}.
-The best fit model for the GGs is shown in Fig.~\ref{fig:lfgrid}, where we also compare the radio luminosity function of group galaxies to the total radio luminosity function of radio galaxies in the 3GHz VLA-COSMOS survey, and the radio luminosity function of AGN and the star forming population.
-We also present the linear fit for BGGs, but exclude the one for SGs for clarity.
-It is evident that the radio emission due to the star formation over-weighs that from the AGN in lower redshifts, i.e at $z<1$, except at high radio luminosity bins where the AGN contribution is dominating.
+where $L_{\star}$ is arbitrarily chosen to be $10^{24} \rm ~W ~Hz^{-1}$, and $\Phi_{\star}$ is the density at $L_{\star}$.
+Table~\ref{tab:lf_fit_par} shows the results for each fit.
+The best-fit model for the GGs is shown in Fig.~\ref{fig:lfgrid}, where we also compare the radio luminosity function of group galaxies to the total radio luminosity function of radio galaxies in the 3GHz VLA-COSMOS survey and the radio luminosity function of AGN and the star-forming population.
+We also present the linear regression fit for BGGs, but exclude the one for SGs for clarity.
+The radio emission due to the star formation over-weighs that from the AGN in lower redshifts, i.e., at $z<1$, except at high radio luminosity bins where the AGN contribution dominates.
 This behaviour has been described in \cite{novak17, smolcic17a} and agrees with other surveys.
+Adopting a fit similar to the total RLF, similar to that used in \cite{novak18}, provides a very poor fit to the GG data, particularly in the high luminosity bins.
+Similarly, allowing for both luminosity and $\Phi_{*}$ to be free parameters resulted in the slope fit being dominated by two points with the smallest error.
+These tell us the GGs do not necessarily follow the shape of the total 3GHz RLF, particularly at high luminosities, where we see increased radio activity of GG member galaxies.